pavelmalai/SubSync/README.md

 How to use:
 1) Run the SubSync.exe
-2) Use the keys 'r' and 'u' to register/unregister the SubSYnc from the context menu
+2) Use the keys 'r' and 'u' to register/unregister the SubSync from the context menu
 3) Right click on a folder that contains the movies you want the subtitles for, and click SubSync, this will download the subs for the selected folder, recursively

 //TODO